Maryland does not currently require attorneys to complete or report CLE credits. Mandatory MCLE has not been adopted.

 Key Takeaway

-Is live webcast or in-person CLE required in Maryland?
+Does Maryland have minimum live webcast or in-person CLE requirements?